Jive Communications Technology Canada Ltd. General Terms and Conditions

 The Services are for the Customer’s own commercial or governmental use only.
 Jive may immediately terminate this agreement if it determines that the Customer is reselling Services or is using them in any way that is defamatory, harassing, or threatening or is otherwise inconsistent with applicable laws or these terms of service.
 If the Customer wants to use Services from outside Canada, it must determine whether doing so is legal in that location.

-9. Reasonable use; non-voice systems.
+9. Reasonable use; non-voice systems; long distance.

 (a) The Customer acknowledges (1) that any reference Jive has made to “unlimited” minutes or features refers to Jive’s practice not to charge users on a per-minute or per-use basis when use is reasonable, and (2) that Jive does not offer “unlimited” plans for call center operations, fax spamming, or other activities that use an extraordinary amount of connectivity to the public switched telephone network (the “PSTN”).
 Jive may limit PSTN connectivity, impose per-minute charges for excessive use, or terminate this agreement if it determines that the Customer’s average per-user PSTN connectivity is unreasonable as compared to other customers.
+Jive may block calls or call destinations it believes are associated with toll fraud or traffic pumping and may terminate Services it believes were obtained by subscription fraud.

 (b) The Customer acknowledges that the Services are not intended to function with security systems, medical monitoring equipment, PSTN-based point of sale systems, satellite television systems, some fax systems, and other out-dialing systems.
 The Customer hereby waives all claims against Jive arising from the disruption of any such system by the Services.